 New Mexico was impacted by the financial crisis that began in 2008.
 Employment and the number of business establishments declined, and the unemployment rate increased.

-Recently released data for 2013 (most recent data available) from the Census Bureau's County Business Patterns series show that the number of New Mexico business establishments decreased after 2007.
-The number of New Mexico business establishments dropped in 2013 to 43,737, from 43,883 in 2012.
+Recently released data for 2014 (most recent data available) from the Census Bureau's County Business Patterns series show that the number of New Mexico business establishments has decreased since 2007.1

 New Mexico Business Establishments (in thousands)